A Special Getaway: Destination weddings

 To help smooth things over, you might consider holding off on setting the date until you’ve confirmed that a) the destination has sufficient housing for your desired number of guests and b) your wedding isn’t in conflict with special holidays or celebrations in the area.
 Not only might such events steal a bit of the limelight, you also might run into traffic, availability conflicts, and the like.

-Cost of a destination wedding
+Keeping down the Cost of a destination wedding

 From an overall cost standpoint, you might be surprised to discover that destination weddings often cost nearly the same as your typical ceremony.
 There are at least two reasons for this: you’re likely to have a smaller guest list (the biggest way to save $$ on your wedding is to keep the list lean).

 Second, you’re more likely to keep it simple.
 In fact, I advise you to do so - incorporate local flowers (exotic types in the tropics) and serve local specialties (conch fritters in the Bahamas) to keep costs down.
 Ideally, you’d see your venue once before booking and again three to four months before the wedding to finalize details.